 13. How are parents involved in the education setting?
 How can I be involved?

 We strive to provide a service which reflects the needs of our families, and as such are responsive to comments you make about our provision.
 We question parents/carers both formally and informally about the service we provide.

 We are keen to include parents/carers in their children’s learning and in the work of the setting, and there are many opportunities for volunteering or contributing skills.

 14. Who can I contact for further information?

 If your child is already enrolled at our setting, then their key person is the best person to contact if you have any concerns.
-If your child has SEND or you are concerned about their learning, our SENCo, Judy and Lucy, are also available to talk to.
+If your child has SEND or you are concerned about their learning, our SENDCo, Suzanne, is also available to talk to.

 If you are considering whether your child should join our preschool, details about our enrolment procedures are described on our website (www.harcourtpreschool.org.uk ).
 The person in our setting who deals with our Admissions process is Suzanne (firstname.lastname@example.org) .

 Further information about available services in our locality can be found through our local children’s centre, Upper Horfield Children’s Centre (www.upperhorfieldchildrencentre.co.uk), and also on Bristol’s Findability website (www.findabilitybristol.org.uk).
 ‘Findability Bristol’ is an online directory of information to support the experience of children and young people who are disabled and/or have special educational needs, and provides information about SEND services, community and voluntary organisations, clubs and groups in the Bristol area, as well as documenting the ‘Local Offer’ .